KwoczakPatryk/KwoczakPatryk/README.md

 - ⚡ Fun fact: I have a passion for gardening and reading

-- Non-academic interests include History of Math, Philosophy, and my cat, Midnight.
+- Additional interests include History of Math, Philosophy, and my cat, Midnight.